Ty France Preview, Player Props: Mariners vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks sixth in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Rays has a collective 9.2 K/9, the sixth-best in the league.

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.80).
+- The Rays' 3.78 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to give up 146 home runs (one per game), the second-fewest in baseball.
+- Rays pitchers combine to allow 146 home runs (one per game), the fewest in baseball.

-- In his last time out on Saturday, the righty went 4 2/3 innings against the Cleveland Guardians, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Sunday, the righty tossed five innings against the Cleveland Guardians, allowing one earned run while surrendering three hits.

-- In 23 games this season, the 27-year-old has put up an ERA of 4.69, with 7.4 strikeouts per nine innings.
-Opponents are hitting .280 against him.
+- The 22-year-old has amassed an ERA of 5.31, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents are batting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.